piotrmurach/tty/README.md

-  renderer        # enforce display type out of :basic, :color, :unicode, :ascii orientation     # either :horizontal or :vertical border          # hash of border properties out of :characters, :style, :separator keys
+  renderer        # enforce display type out of :basic, :color, :unicode, :ascii orientation     # either :horizontal or :vertical border          # hash of border properties out of :characters, :style, :separator keys width           # constrain the table total width, otherwise dynamically calculated based on content and terminal size
 ```

 Table behaves like an Array so `<<`, `each` and familiar methods can be used